 Statistics On Life Insurance At A Glance

-• One quarter of Americans would suffer a financial hardship within one month of the unexpected death of a wage earner, while 40% only have a six-month runway.
+• Almost one-third (30%) of Americans would suffer a financial hardship within one month of the unexpected death of a wage earner, while 38% only have a six-month runway.[10]

-• The number of policyholders who prefer digital channels over in-person interaction with their insurers rose from 38% to 54% because of the COVID-19 pandemic.
+• The number of policyholders who prefer direct or digital channels rose from 38% to 54% because of the COVID-19 pandemic.[16]

 How Many People Have Life Insurance?